FabEdge/fabedge/docs/get-started.md

 		--operator-api-server https://10.22.46.47:30303 \
 		--init-token ey...Jh
 	```
-	> Note：
+	> Note:
 	> **--connectors**: The names of k8s nodes which connectors are located, those nodes will be labeled as node-role.kubernetes.io/connector
 	> **--edges:** The names of edge nodes，those nodes will be labeled as node-role.kubernetes.io/edge
 	> **--edge-pod-cidr**: The range of IPv4 addresses for the edge pod, if you use Calico, this is required.
 Please make sure the value is not overlapped with cluster CIDR of your cluster.
 	> **--connector-public-addresses**: ip address of k8s nodes on which connectors are located in the member cluster
 	> **--init-token**: token when the member cluster is added in the host cluster
 	> **--service-hub-api-server**: endpoint of serviceHub in the host cluster